Increase your purchasing power at the Market

 WIC and Senior FMNP coupons

 We match WIC and Senior FMNP coupons.
-Take them to a vendor selling eligible products and you can spend double the amount of the coupons.
+Take them to a participating vendor, and you can spend double the amount of the coupons.
 We reimburse the vendor for the match.
-Details, including eligibility (at mass.gov)..
+Details, including eligibility (at mass.gov).

 HIP (Healthy Incentives Program)

-Buy fruits and vegetables directly from a participating vendor and get an instant credit on your SNAP account.
-No coupons are needed.
+Get an instant credit on your SNAP account.
+Buy fruits and vegetables directly from a participating vendor and your SNAP account will be credited for the amount of your purchase – no charge!
 There is a monthly maximum, depending on your household size: 1–2 people: $40 per month; 3–5 people: $60 per month; 6 or more: $80 per month.

 SNAP (Supplemental Nutrition Assistance Program)

-We also match SNAP benefits up to $25.
+We match SNAP benefits up to $20.
 Here’s how it works:

 - Take your SNAP card to the Market Manager’s tent.